 Hearing Screening Program

-The Shiawassee County Health Department, in coordination with the Michigan Department of Community Health, provides periodic hearing screenings to approximately 5,000 children in our county each year.
+The Shiawassee County Health Department, in coordination with the Michigan Department of Health and Human Services, provides periodic hearing screenings to approximately 5,000 children in our county each year.

 Hearing screening of pre-school children is provided by health department technicians at least once between the ages of three and five years.
 School-age children are screened in kindergarten and grades 2 and 4.